IRS Forms

 Splitting Your Refund Safely, Name‑Match And Joint Return Rules

-The first‑account safeguard
+The last‑account safeguard

 • Verify routing and account numbers with your bank before you file.